 Venus completes one orbit of the Sun in 224.7 Earth days (i.e. 0.61521 tropical years, or about 8 months).
 Viewed from the orbiting Earth, Venus takes 583.9 days (1.5986 tropical years, just over 19 months) to move from one inferior conjunction to the next; this is known as the synodic period, which is defined as a planets' orbital period as seen from the Earth.
 It is the time taken for a planet to return to a particular orbital configuration, e.g. a conjunction or (for superior planets) an opposition (for further details on Venus' varying configurations, see the 'Planet Movements' page).

 However, since thirteen Venus orbits do not equal eight Earth orbits exactly (they are a little short of it) the cycle is not a precise one.
 Consequently, after each cycle, Venus drifts westwards along the zodiac by about 2º.3, its associated orbital configurations taking place 2-3 days earlier.
-In 2011 for example, Venus reaches its greatest Western elongation on January 8th; eight years later (2019) its greatest Western elongation takes place on January 6th (i.e. two days earlier).
-Venus' orbital configuration dates drift backwards through the calendar by about 2.34 days per 8-year cycle, completing a full year in about 1,247 Earth years (about 156 Venus cycles).
-The 2-3 day backward drift is only partly caused by the inexact resonance between the two planets.
-After a full cycle, Venus arrives at the same point in the sky only about 22 hours 'early'; the majority of the drift is caused by the addition of the Leap Day every four years (two days of which will occur in an 8-year period).
+In 2011 for example, Venus reached its greatest Western elongation on January 8th; eight years later (2019) its greatest Western elongation took place on January 6th (i.e. two days earlier).
+Venus' orbital configuration dates drift backwards through the calendar by about 2.44 days per 8-year cycle, completing a full year in about 1,199 Earth years (150 Venus cycles).
+The 2-3 day backward drift is caused by the inexact resonance between the two planets; after a full cycle, Venus arrives at the same point in the sky about 22 hours 'early'.

 In the course of an 8-year cycle, Venus will be seen to complete ten apparitions (five in the morning and five in the evening), each apparition lasting about 35 weeks (9 months).
 With each successive apparition, the planet is positioned further Eastwards along the ecliptic by about 215º (roughly seven zodiac constellations further along).
 Because each apparition is about 9 months long (plus a period in between apparitions where the planet is too near the Sun to observe) it follows that in some years the apparition will extend into the following year.